 What is your maximum guest capacity?

-We can host up to 120 for a seated meal reception and up to 150 for a cocktail-style reception.
+Our recommend guest count is 100, but we can host up to 120 for a seated meal reception and up to 150 for a cocktail-style reception.
 What is a cocktail-style reception?
-This is when instead of each guest having their own seat for a sit-down meal there are a mix of regular tables and high-top cocktail tables to facilitate more walking around and mingling.
+This is when instead of each guest having their own seat for a sit-down meal there is a mix of regular tables and high-top cocktail tables to facilitate more walking around and mingling.

 Can I bring my own caterer?

 Yes, you can use any caterer you choose; you can even do food trucks.
 Caterers must carry insurance, and have a valid business license.
 We ask that you have your caterer send copies of their business license and insurance to us before you put down a deposit with a catering company.
 We are also very happy to recommend catering companies we know and love.
 Also, please note, if your catering package does not include servers you will need to add on our server package.
 Additionally, as with all rentals here, you must obtain a special event general liability insurance policy for the day.

 We are a BYOV (bring your own vendors) venue, and we’re delighted for you to make your wedding uniquely yours by choosing exactly the vendors you want to work with!
 For your own protection, please ensure that you trust your vendors implicitly (i.e. know them personally) or that you investigate them thoroughly before putting down a deposit.
 Please put us in touch with them when we send you our final details questionnaire a few weeks before your wedding so that we can all be on the same page.
 Please choose vendors who carry their own insurance.

 What is special event insurance?
 How much does it cost?
 Where do I get it?